All Episodes

 I just know you are.

-And we are back, Rush Limbaugh, the excellence in broadcasting network.
+And we are back, Rush Limbaugh, the Excellence in Broadcasting Network.

-Remember, these are the people they supported Charlie Christ over Marco Rubio.
+They supported Charlie Crist over Marco Rubio.

 These are the brains.